gukihuman/spirit-of-lira/assets/scenes/h1-start.md

 > A spell?
 What are you talking about, hand?
 I'm summoning you, of course, spirit.
 > All I see is a hand sticking out from a tree.
-Hmm...
 Interesting...
 I've heard that realities could merge in some humorous ways, but a hand sticking out of a tree?
 That's something new.
 Anyway, please hold my hand.
 >> Sure, here. (h1-room)
 > No, you suspicious tree!
 Never!
 Oh...
 No, please, Mr. Spirit!
 I promise you won't be disappointed!
-> Would you trust some random hand sticking out from a tree?
+> Would you trust a hand that suddenly appears from a tree?
-Hmm...
 I don't know.
 I guess not.
 Okay, let me check the recommendations in the book.
 Here on this page...
-Khm-khm...
+Ahem...
 I'm gonna be a good girl for my daddy.
 How was that?
 > Um...
-Given that it's coming from a hand sticking out of a tree, it was weird.
+Given that it's coming from a strange hand, it was weird.
 Please, Mr. Spirit!
-Give me your hand!
+Just put your hand on mine!
 >> Sure, here. (h1-room)
-> Heh..
-I have an idea.
+> I have an idea.

 # h1-forest, h1-forest-penis

-I can feel, wait...
+I can feel something... wait...
-Yes, definitely some energy is flowing.
+Uh... yes, definitely some energy is flowing.
 But something is off...
 The summoning isn't working.
 Did you put your hand on mine?
 > Not exactly.
 Please, please, please!
 I...
 Okay, give me a second...
 Let me see this page...
 Okay, found it!
 Wow, this is quite bold...
-Khm-khm...
+Ehem...
-I'm a slut.
-I live for craving your... your balls.
+I'm a... a slut.
+I live for craving your balls.
 ...
 Spirit?
 > Damn, convincing.
 Alright, I'm in.